Our main research interests are concerned with the broad field of plant evolution and phylogenetics.

 These allow us to gain novel biological insights from various kinds of data.

 Current projects in the lab include:

-Studying the consequences of whole genome duplications on patterns of diversification and the effect of polyploidy on rates of molecular sequence evolution.
+Studying the consequences of whole genome duplications on patterns of lineage diversification, biogeography, and the effect of polyploidy on evolutionary patterns at the molecular and genomic levels.

 By applying these methods we aim to understand the factors that influence the rate of genome evolution.